1 September 2015

 The LAW Steering Committee organized the second annual Teacher Workshop at Natural Bridge State Park in Slade.
 Teachers from Wolfe, Menifee, Scott, Fayette, and Henry counties participated.
 In collaboration with Steering Committee members, the teachers completed an activity called "Why the Past is Important" and a lesson plan on "Chronology: The Time of My Life."
 Teachers who attended LAW previously, like Youngdo Lee pictured here, provided valuable feedback for improving the event, and we reviewed the LAW Teacher Resource Packet with teachers new to LAW.
 The teachers especially enjoyed hands-on activities in which their students will participate: using pump drills, throwing spears, making cordage, and making corn husk dolls.
 Follow this link to learn more about the LAW teacher workshop.

 13 December 2011

 The LAW Steering Committee initiated a student essay contest in 2011 in order to reinforce the cultural resource preservation goal of the LAW event.
 Students from participating schools wrote short essays about “Why preserving cultural resources in the Red River Gorge is important.”
 We are pleased to announce that Hannah Brooks, a fifth-grade student at Menifee Elementary School in Frenchburg, received the award for Best Essay.
 She said "it's important to preserve cultural resources because ALL those cultural resources mean something to people."
 Hannah received a certificate in recognition of her accomplishment.
 She won a pizza party for her class and a complete set of Kentucky Archaeology Video Series DVDs for her social studies teacher.
 Congratulations, Hannah!
-Click here to learn more about the LAW student essay contest.
+Click here to learn about the LAW student essay contest.